 - Industry Based Learning

-- Business Practicum for MBA students
+- MBA Business Practicum

 Work experience is an integral part of many Deakin Health degrees.
 These work placements are organised by Deakin and embedded into many courses/study areas including nursing, occupational therapy, social work, psychology, exercise science, nutrition, public health and health promotion, medicine and optometry.